jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/25 - First Battle Scene.md

 ## Extras Killed Wikipedia's Evil Twin

-People always have some nagging question.
+Life likes to ask questions.
+With its lifeforms it probes the environment to see if its getting colder or wetter, or if the food supply changing.
+Similarly, people always have some nagging question.
 Like what diseases do ticks carry, or why did World War II start.
 Constant questions are a problem and we need a reference tool to solve it.
 True to ourselves, we make one with the technology available and upgrade it when possible.

 Our first reference tool was the wisdom of our elders.
 The first technological upgrades were papyrus scrolls and ink (500 BC) and books (500), which turned some elders into experts like Hippocrates and Aristotle.
 When wood-pulp paper (1200) and the printing press (1456) were invented, humanity unleashed mass-produced books.
 Now experts could share knowledge between themselves and educate the masses.
 We called the reference books encyclopedias.